Sorkanius/Sorkanius.github.io/mkdocs/docs/bayesian_valorant_aim.md

 I am choosing to show a HDI (High Density Interval) with an area of 95%, this vastly comes from my nostalgia, any other value would be welcome.

-Another check we can to is to compare the the observed data with the posterior distribution of our model:
+Another check we can do is compare the observed data with the posterior distribution of our model:

 ![png](imgs_bva/output_32_0.png)